thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/readme.md

 ### Ruby Lessons to get you going.
-From basic strings to Object Oriented Programming.
-Just enough Ruby to make you dangerous.
-Just enough so when you see Rails, things will make sense.
+From basic strings to advanced concpets like Object Oriented Programming.
+This will give you just enough Ruby to make you dangerous.
+Most lessons contain labs, do them alone or with a pair partner.

-This is meant to be an easy to use resource and reference to be used while you build projects.
-Follow along with the videos to help you understand.
+### The source repo is also designed to be an easy to use resource and active reference to be used while you build projects.

+### Follow along with the videos to help you understand.

+PreReq:

+You need to have completed the [mac_installfest.md](../mac_installfest.md)

-* Lessons
+Lessons

 ```
 ├── 00_overview